Manoji24/NewDemo/README.md

 ### 1. Deployment

+-  Please change the username in dev.yml and databricks.yml.
 - Click the **deployment rocket** 🚀 in the left sidebar to open the **Deployments** panel, then click **Deploy**.

 ### 2. Running Jobs & Pipelines